AckerlyXu/heima/articles/media-services/media-services-portal-create-account.md

 * An Azure storage account.
 Storage accounts must be located in the same geographic region as the Media Services account.
 When you create a Media Services account, you can either choose an existing storage account in the same region, or you can create a new storage account in the same region.
 If you delete a Media Services account, the blobs in your related storage account are not deleted.

   > [!NOTE]
-> For information about availability of Azure Media Services features in different regions, see [availability of AMS features across datacenters](scenarios-and-availability.md#availability).
+  > Media Services restricts the primary storage account to be a **General Purpose Storage** account with Tables, Queues.
+For more information about storage types, see [About Azure storage accounts](/storage/common/storage-create-storage-account).

 ## Create an AMS account
 The steps in this section show how to create an AMS account.